Start date: September 2019

 Faculty research focuses on understanding individual and team outcomes within organisations.
 Group members engage with a variety of perspectives and approaches including network research, experiments and ethnographies.
 There is a shared interest in the topics of creativity and innovation.
 For applicants to the PhD programme, prior training in social science (e.g. social psychology, sociology or economics) is highly relevant.

 - Progression from MRes to MPhil/PhD is not automatic.
 At the end of the first year (MRes year), students are evaluated by the School’s committee.
-Evaluation is based on students’ performance in: (i) taught courses, and (ii) first-year research project.
+Evaluation is based on students’ performance in: (i) taught modules, and (ii) first-year research project.
 Students who demonstrate a satisfactory performance in these two elements will be invited to progress to MPhil/PhD programme.

 - Our highly selective and small-sized PhD programme ensures that each student receives personal attention and guidance from our faculty members throughout their doctoral study.
 The close mentorship process forms the foundations of a successful academic career.